baseboxorg/jeffskinnerbox.github.io/content/ideas/rip-cd-from-command-line.md

-# HOWTO: Ripping CDs From the Command Line in Linux
+Status: draft
+Date: 2100-01-01 00:00
+Category: Software
+Tags: Ripping
+Slug: howto-ripping-cds-from-the-linux-command-line
+Author: Jeff Irland
+Image: how-to.jpg
+Summary: bla bla bla

-I have a habit of buying the [Compact Disc (CD)][06] albums of the music I love, ripping the CDs to my digital music library
+I have a habit of buying the [Compact Disc (CD)][06] albums of the music I love, ripping the CDs to my digital music library,
 (i.e. on my desktop PC which is synched with or accessable by my Squeezebox, iPod, Smartphone, etc.) and then storing the CD away for safe keeping.
 I foresee the day when these little plastic disks may not be sold